- We Are RARE Executive Board

 Heather Leigh is an adult with Unilateral Schizencephaly who has acquired a vast amount of knowledge about the conditions associated with Schizencephaly.
 At the age of three, she was originally diagnosed with cerebral palsy.
 At the age of eleven, she was diagnosed with epilepsy.
 It was not until 2012 that a new team of neurologist’s with Baylor College of Medicine in Houston, informed Heather Leigh that she actually had Unilateral Schizencephaly.
 Since that revelation, she continually strives to acquire as much information as possible about the condition, in order to educate herself and become a dependable resource for others seeking information on this rare condition.
 As an advocate for Schizencephaly Awareness, Heather Leigh’s ultimate goal is to become a strong voice for those with this condition, who are not able to communicate on their own behalf.
 Heather Leigh is an accomplished photographer who works in film and media production, living in Houston, Texas.
 We are honored to have her as a team member.

-Mike Crider VP
+Mike Crider officer

-Parent to Bryan age 2 with Bilateral open lip Schizencephaly.
+Mike, Parent to Bryan age 2 with Bilateral open lip Schizencephaly.
 On September 25, 2013 Mike found out Bryan had Schizencephaly and he has been researching and advocating for him since.
-This included a successful 5k fundraiser that bloomed into a second fundraise with the sale of 5k merchandise.
+This included a successful 5k fundraiser that bloomed into a second fundraiser with the sale of 5k merchandise.
 Mike is located in are our North Carolina Outreach and community events area.

 Krisine King Louisiana, Mom to Jackson understands severe cases of Schizencephaly involving Hydranencephaly-a clear fluid that surrounds the brain and spinal cord.